 Paul is Profesor of Health Humanities at the School of Health Sciences.
 He has led a number of other AHRC-funded projects prior to this one.
 He has published books, chapters, and articles on literature, language and history in relation to healthcare.
 He is also a registered nurse.

 Paul founded the new, global, and rapidly developing field of Health Humanities, through which he researches applications of the arts and humanities that inform and transform healthcare, health, and wellbeing.
-His books include Communicating Care (1998), Politics and History in William Golding (2003), Evidence Based Research (2003), Storytelling in Therapy (2004), Evidence Based Health Communication (2006), Communication in Clinical Settings (2006), Madness in Post-1945 British and American Fiction (2010), and Health Humanities (2015), and Humiliation: Mental Health and Public Shame (2019).
+His books include Communicating Care (1998), Politics and History in William Golding (2003), Evidence Based Research (2003), Storytelling in Therapy (2004), Evidence Based Health Communication (2006), Communication in Clinical Settings (2006), Madness in Post-1945 British and American Fiction (2010), Health Humanities (2015), and Humiliation: Mental Health and Public Shame (2019).